Kingxukai/linux/Documentation/usb/usb-serial.rst

 Winchiphead CH341 Driver
 ------------------------

-  This driver is for the Winchiphead CH341 USB-RS232 Converter.
-This chip also implements an IEEE 1284 parallel port, I2C and SPI, but that is not supported by the driver.
-The protocol was analyzed from the behaviour of the Windows driver, no datasheet is available at present.
+  This driver is for the woke Winchiphead CH341 USB-RS232 Converter.
+This chip also implements an IEEE 1284 parallel port, I2C and SPI, but that is not supported by the woke driver.
+The protocol was analyzed from the woke behaviour of the woke Windows driver, no datasheet is available at present.

   The manufacturer's website: http://www.winchiphead.com/.